-Course Informa ition

-Course Prefix & Number ENC1101

-Course Title English Composition I

-Credits 3

-Pre/Co- requisites Score of 103 on writing component of PERT or equivalent score on other state-approved entry test or minimum grade of C in ENC 0027 or minimum grade of C in ENC 0025C or EAP 1640C, and a score of 106 on reading component of PERT or equivalent score on other state-approved entry test or minimum grade of C in REA 0017C or EAP 1620C

-Course Start Date 27 Aug.
-2018

-Course End Date 9 Dec.
-2018

-Meeting Times This class meets on campus, T/TR 7:00am- 8:15am

-Course Drop and Withdrawal Dates Drop/Refund Deadline - 4 Sept.
+Course Informa tion Course Prefix & Number ENC1102 Honors online Course Title English Composition II Honors online Credits 3 Pre/Co- requisites ENC1101 or ENC1101H with minimum grade of C Course Start Date 27 Aug.
+2018 Course End Date 9 Dec.
+2018 Meeting Times This class meets on virtually, online only Course Drop and Withdrawal Dates Drop/Refund Deadline - 4 Sept.
 2018 Withdrawal Deadline "W" Grade- 9 Nov.
-2018

-Final Exam Week 10 Dec.
+2018 Final Exam Week 10 Dec.
 2018- 16 Dec.
-2018

-Required Text(s) This course uses online resources and links in replace of textbooks.
+2018 Required Text(s) This course uses online resources and links in replace of textbooks.
 All readings and lectures will be presented virtually.
 There are no assigned textbooks for this course.
 The following text is suggested, so if you have access to this text, please keep it.
 You will not be required to have this, but it will be helpful for MLA citation and documentation: Richard Bullock and Francine Weinberg, editors.
-The Little Seagull Handbook Note: The lectures in this course are in the form of online resources, links, and attachments.
+The Little Seagull Handbook Note: The lectures in this course are in the form of online resources links, and Note: The lectures in this course are in the form of online resources, links, and attachments.
 Lectures can be accessed in several ways, and should be printed out and/or organized into a file, and notes should be written for all content taught.
 You can access all course lectures and assigned readings in corresponding learning modules.